Home » Recipes » Side Dishes » Delicious Air Fryer Corn on the Cob

 Spreading Olive Oil on Ears of Corn to Prepare for Air Fryer

 Next, apply olive oil to each piece.
-We find using a basting brush is an easy, less-mess way to do this.
+We find using a basting brush is an easy, less messy way to do this.
 You could also use an olive oil spray or oil mister.
 Then place each ear into your air fryer basket.

 Season Ears of Corn with Salt and Black Pepper